Brain computation controlling behavior.

 Research in the Gonzalez lab takes advantage of the latest advancement in 1-/ 2-photon imaging and electrophysiology to access neuronal activity in the brain of behaving mice and songbirds.
 Currently, our research focuses on identifying how information transfer between networks of neurons controlling learned behavior is compromised by noise and how distributed neuronal networks adjust their activity to preserve behavior.

 We develop and implement several platforms that allow us to record large-scale neuronal activity (1000+ neurons) in multiple brain areas simultaneously in freely moving mice and songbirds.
 We take advantage of our expertise in surgical approaches, electrical engineering, machining, computer science, and optics to develop novel paradigms to interrogate brain function.
-Ultimately, we seek to identify the fundamental mechanisms by which information is relayed between brain areas, how tolerant to noise these mechanisms are, and how the brain performs corrections of errors in information relayed between brain areas.
+Ultimately, we seek to identify the fundamental mechanisms by which information is relayed between brain areas, how tolerant to noise these mechanisms are, and how the brain performs corrections of errors during the relay of information between brain areas.
 Answering these questions will allow us to develop a framework that describes the tolerance of the brain to noise and how it adapts to correct noise.
 We envision that leveraging the error-correction mechanisms of the brain will lead to novel therapies seeking to enhance cognitive abilities and recovery from disease.

 Vertebrate behavior is characterized by movement, and for many species, the precise production of complex learned motor behaviors is essential to their survival.
 Human behaviors such as writing, talking, or using tools rely on the intricate and precise movement of several muscles while simultaneously monitoring internal and external sensory information.
 Proper performance of these behaviors can take years of tutoring and practice and require specialized brain areas involved in memory, motor control, and sensory feedback.